fortran-lang/stdlib/doc/specs/stdlib_stringlist_type.md

 title: stringlist type
 ---

-# `stdlib_stringlist_type` module (1-D List of strings)
+# `stdlib_stringlist_type` module (1-D list of strings)

 [TOC]

 ## Introduction

 The `stdlib_stringlist_type` module provides with 2 derived types to deal with lists of strings.
-`stringlist_type` derived type represents a one-dimensional list of variable-length strings which is compatible with Fortran intrinsic character and `stringlist_index_type` derived type represents an index to access, modify the elements of a stringlist and insert strings to a stringlist.
+`stringlist_type` derived type represents one-dimensional list of variable-length strings (also referred as one-dimensional stringlist) which is compatible with Fortran intrinsic character and `stringlist_index_type` derived type represents an index to access, modify the elements of a stringlist, insert elements to a stringlist and much more.

 ## Derived types provided

 <!-- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -->
 ### `stringlist_type` derived type

-The `stringlist_type` derived type represents one-dimensional list of strings.
+The `stringlist_type` derived type represents one-dimensional list of strings (also referred as one-dimensional stringlist).
 The internal representation of the list is implementation dependent and is not visible to the user of the module.

+Note: _stringlist_ is an abstract concept which is expressed through the derived type `stringlist_type`.

 #### Status